nhl/link-move/UPGRADE-NOTES.md

+## Upgrading to 2.4

+### IExtractorModelLoader is replaced by ResourceResolver/IExtractorModelParser [#138](https://github.com/nhl/link-move/issues/138)

+`IExtractorModelLoader` did two things - loading from XML and parsing the extractor model.
+With a bunch of subclasses for different XML sources this became confusing.
+So we need to split this into two separate interfaces: `ResourceResolver` and `IExtractorModelParser`.
+This is a breaking change if you used custom model loaders.
+Very likely you will need to modify your custom loader to implement `ResourceResolver` and use `LmRuntimeBuilder.extractorResolver(..)` to load it in the stack.

 ## Upgrading to 2.1

 ### Requires XSD location update [#110](https://github.com/nhl/link-move/issues/110)

-Change schema lcoation in all XML extractors from http://nhl.github.io/link-move/xsd/extractor_config_2.xsd to http://linkmove.io/xsd/extractor_config_2.xsd
+Change schema location in all XML extractors from http://nhl.github.io/link-move/xsd/extractor_config_2.xsd to http://linkmove.io/xsd/extractor_config_2.xsd

 ## Upgrading to 2.0